microsoft/code-with-engineering-playbook/Engineering/BestPractices/MinimalSlices.md

 After six weeks of work you created PR with all required functionality, including portal UI (build settings), backend REST API (UWP build functionality), telemetry, unit and integration tests, etc

 Good approach:
-You divided your feature on smaller User Stories (which in turn will be divided into multiple tasks later) and started working on them one by one, for example:
+You divided your feature into smaller User Stories (which in turn will be divided into multiple tasks later) and started working on them one by one, for example:
 1. As a user I could successfully build UWP apps using current service
 2. As a user I can see telemetry when building the apps
-3. As a user I have an ability to select build configuration (debug, release)
+3. As a user I have the ability to select build configuration (debug, release)
-4. As a user I have an ability to select target platform (arm, x86, x64)
+4. As a user I have the ability to select target platform (arm, x86, x64)
 5. ...
-You also divided your stories on smaller tasks and started sending PRs based on those tasks.
+You also divided your stories into smaller tasks and started sending PRs based on those tasks.
 E.g. you may have the following tasks for the first user story above:
 1. Enable UWP platform on backend
 2. Add `build` button to the UI (build first solution file found)
 3. Add `select solution file` dropdown to the UI